Fun Palaces is both an annual weekend of action and an ongoing campaign.

 – To shift the perception of culture to one that embraces and values everyone’s cultural participation and production, and for resources to be apportioned accordingly.

-In the early 1960s, Joan Littlewood and architect Cedric Price conceived the Fun Palace as a ‘laboratory of fun’ and ‘a university of the streets’.
-It was to be a temporary and movable home to the arts and sciences, open and welcoming to all.
-For many reasons it wasn’t possible in 1961 and the Fun Palace never came to fruition as a building.
-The idea however, of a space welcoming and open to all, bringing arts and sciences together, where everyone is an artist and everyone a scientist, remained a GREAT idea.
+In the early 1960s, Joan Littlewood and architect Cedric Price conceived the original, never-built Fun Palace as a ‘laboratory of fun’ and ‘a university of the streets’.
+It was to be a local building, home to the arts and sciences, open and welcoming to all.
+For many reasons it wasn’t possible in 1961 and the Fun Palace building they envisioned never came to fruition, there’s more detail here.